-What does canned fruit, shampoo, and blood preservation have in common?
+What do canned fruit, shampoo, and blood preservation have in common?

 What is Aspergillus Niger?

-The filamentous fungus Aspergillus Niger is a type of mold and the most common fungus in the Aspergillus family.
+Aspergillus Niger is a type of mold and the most common fungus in the Aspergillus genus.
 The word Aspergillus is derived from the Latin word “aspergillum” which basically means “holy water sprinkler”.
-When viewed under a microscope, these fungi resemble the shape of these sprinklers and so they were named.
+When viewed under a microscope, these fungi resemble the shape of these sprinklers.

-Groups of Aspergillus were initially divided according to spore color, and most with brown to black spores fell under the A. niger group.
-However, there are so many differences between these Aspergilli that most of them are actually classified as a different species.
-In addition to this, there are an abundance of strains of A. niger which differ widely in shape and ability.
+Species of Aspergillus were initially divided according to spore colour, and most species with brown to black spores fell under the Aspergillus Niger group.
+However, as technology improved, scientists noticed many differences between these fungi, and eventually most of them were classified as separate species.
+In addition to this, there are many of strains of Aspergillus Niger which differ widely in morphological and physiological properties.

 The History of Aspergillus Niger

-Aspergillus Niger can be simply cultivated in a lab and has therefore been the subject of extensive research.
-A food chemist called James Currie made an interesting discovery in 1917—any strain of A. niger produces high concentrations of citric acid when cultivated in a sugar medium.
+Aspergillus Niger can be simply cultivated in the lab and has therefore been the subject of extensive research.
+A food chemist called James Currie made an interesting discovery in 1917 – any strain of Aspergillus Niger produced high concentrations of citric acid when cultivated in a sugar containing medium .

 Citric acid has immense value in many industries: